karl-zylinski/odin-raylib-hot-reload-game-template/atlas_builder/readme.md

 # How to run the atlas builder
-- In the root of the template repo (this repository!
-You are within a subfolder of a bigger Odin + Raylib + Hot Reload template), a textures folder and put .ase, .aseprite or .png files in it
+- In the root of this repository, create a folder called 'textures' and put .ase, .aseprite or .png files in it
 - From the root of the template ropo, execute `odin run atlas_builder`
 - `atlas.png` and `atlas.odin` are ouputted

 # Loading the atlas

-In your game load the atlas once (here I put it in a globally accessible struct called g_mem):
+In your game load the atlas once (here I put it in a globally accessible struct called `g_mem`):
 ```
 g_mem.atlas = rl.LoadTexture(TEXTURE_ATLAS_FILENAME)
 ```